C3 AI Documentation Home

 Certificate is valid menu item highlighted in menu

 5. Select the Details tab.
-You can see the Certificate Authority for all the required certificates you need to start your connection to your environment.
+This tab shows the Certificate Authority for all certificates required to connect to your environment.

 Connection details popup window